Emil Guillermo: Crazy poor Asian on “Crazy Rich Asians”

 So cheer CRA all you want.
 Just beware how it feeds a sense of AP, Asian Privilege.

-It's a modern, global thing.
+It’s a modern, global thing.
 Asians straddling the Pacific.
 Consider it the 21st Century Model Minority idea with its shirt off and six pack abs.
-They're actually models.
-Or ingenues with blue- eyed contact lenses and skin whitener.
+Or with blue eyed contact lenses and skin whitener.

 No, it’s Henry Golding’s Nick, the Asian hybrid.

 And “Crazy Rich Asians” marks its arrival on the big screen.